rehiy/webox-node/README.md

-# a mini web server
+# Webox-node is a small HTTP server

+Webox-node can execute js file through node-cli, just like CGI.
+It can also load js file as commonjs module, just like PHP and ASP.

 ## install